BKYash/BKYash/README.md

-- 👋 Hi, I’m @BKYash
+- 👋 Hi, I’m Yashvardhan
-- 👀 I’m interested in learning web development
+- 👀 I’m interested in learning web development.
-- 🌱 I’m currently learning full stack web development
-- 💞️ I’m looking to collaborate on anything related to my passion
+- 💞️ I’m looking to collaborate on anything related to my passion.
 - 📫 How to reach me:yashvardhan.sharma1994@gmail.com

 <!---